-Apple Inc. (AAPL) won a round of a U.S. International Trade Commission case brought by Samsung Electronics Co.
+Apple Inc. (AAPL:US) won a round of a U.S. International Trade Commission case brought by Samsung Electronics Co.
 (005930) over patented technology in the iPhone and iPad tablet computer, its second U.S. legal victory in a month over its largest smartphone competitor.

 Apple didn’t violate Samsung’s patent rights, ITC Judge James Gildea said in a notice posted on the agency’s website.
 The judge’s findings are subject to review by the full commission, which has the power to block imports of products that infringe U.S. patents.

 The judge’s findings follow a federal jury’s ruling in San Jose, California, on Aug.
 24 awarding Apple more than $1 billion in damages, after finding that Samsung copies the look and some features of the iPhone.
 The California jury rejected claims that Apple infringed other Samsung patents.